The Neapolitan Mastiff dog breed was developed in southern Italy as a family and guard dog. Today this massive breed is known as a gentle giant.

 - Never buy a Neapolitan Mastiff from a puppy mill, a pet store, or a breeder who doesn't provide health clearances or guarantees.
 Look for a reputable breeder who tests her breeding dogs to make sure they're free of genetic diseases that they might pass onto the puppies and who breeds for sound temperaments.

-The dog that became the Neapolitan Mastiff was developed in southern Italy, in the vicinity of Naples, from which he takes his name.
-The Neapolitan breeders focused on creating a dog who was massive in size with heavy, loose skin that would protect him in case of attack.
+The dog that became the Neapolitan Mastiff was developed in southern Italy in the vicinity of Naples, from which they take their name.
+The Neapolitan breeders focused on creating a dog who was massive in size with heavy, loose skin that would protect them in case of attack.
 They also wanted a dog who would be loyal and loving toward family members.

 Scanziani took an interest in the breed and worked to make it become more well known.
 He was instrumental in writing the breed standard and in the Neo's recognition by Italy's national dog registry.
 The dogs were given the name Mastino Napoletano.
 One of Scanziani's dogs, Guaglione, became the first member of the breed to become an Italian champion.

 The breed was recognized by the international dog registry, the Federation Cynologique Internationale (FCI), in 1949.
 By the early 1970s the Neo had gained some popularity in Europe.
 The first Neo known in the United States was imported by Jane Pampalone in 1973, although Italian immigrants may have brought some of the dogs with them as early as the 1880s.